Voultapher/Presentations/MeetingC++2017/present.md

 will make your performance much less predictable.
 - Remember the earlier example, someone adds a single value to a capture, and suddenly we are doing recursive allocation.
-- `std::function` is an opaque abstraction
+- `std::function` is an opaque abstraction!
 - Personally, I try to avoid `std::function` whenever possible.
 - I think it is a bad abstraction most of the time.
 - It only make sense in very specific library level use cases.